superfliege/azure-docs.de-de/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

 Nach Abschluss des Skalierungsvorgangs ändert sich `ProvisioningState` in `Succeeded`.
 Wenn Sie weitere Skalierungen vornehmen möchten (etwa einen Wechsel von Basic zu Standard oder eine Änderung der Größe), müssen Sie warten, bis der vorherige Vorgang abgeschlossen ist.
 Andernfalls wird eine Fehlermeldung wie die folgende angezeigt.

-    Set-AzureRmRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.
+    Set-AzRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.

 ## <a name="to-get-information-about-an-azure-cache-for-redis"></a>So erhalten Sie weitere Informationen zum Azure Cache for Redis
-Sie können Informationen zu einem Cache mithilfe des [Get-AzureRmRedisCache](https://docs.microsoft.com/powershell/module/azurerm.rediscache/get-azurermrediscache?view=azurermps-6.6.0) -Cmdlets abrufen.
+Sie können Informationen zu einem Cache mithilfe des [Get-AzRedisCache](https://docs.microsoft.com/powershell/module/az.rediscache/get-azrediscache)-Cmdlets abrufen.

-Um eine Liste der verfügbaren Parameter und ihrer Beschreibungen für `Get-AzureRmRedisCache`anzuzeigen, führen Sie den folgenden Befehl aus.
+Um eine Liste der verfügbaren Parameter und ihrer Beschreibungen für `Get-AzRedisCache`anzuzeigen, führen Sie den folgenden Befehl aus.

-    PS C:\> Get-Help Get-AzureRmRedisCache -detailed
+    PS C:\> Get-Help Get-AzRedisCache -detailed

     NAME
-        Get-AzureRmRedisCache
+        Get-AzRedisCache

     SYNOPSIS
         Gets details about a single cache or all caches in the specified resource group or all caches in the current subscription.

     SYNTAX
-        Get-AzureRmRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]
+        Get-AzRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]

     DESCRIPTION
-        The Get-AzureRmRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
-If both ResourceGroupName and Name parameters are provided then Get-AzureRmRedisCache will return details about the specific cache name provided.
+        The Get-AzRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
+If both ResourceGroupName and Name parameters are provided then Get-AzRedisCache will return details about the specific cache name provided.

         If only ResourceGroupName is provided than it will return details about all caches in the specified resource group.